Saturday, May 28, 2011

 ‘The phoenix or firebird originated in ancient mythology and has gone through a variety of representations in art/literature, ranging from being fully birdlike to having the head of a dog and suckling its young’

 As I was still feeling the sour taste of defeat, I knew I had little time to act fast.
 I had been traveling for 15 hours of so, and at the arrival of the local youth hostel of the city of Gent I learned there was no place left.
-When I heard this my first toughs was taking a crash course on “Going Homeless 101” from the local beggar I had seen in the streets of the city centre.
+When I heard this my first tought was taking a crash course on “Going Homeless 101” from the local beggar I had seen in the streets of the city centre.
 I could picture my mom’s answer, telling her that her little precious had to spend his first night in the street: “So what?
 You’re a man!”
 (Yup….that’s her)

 I addressed the receptionist – a lad with long hair and beard- with the first (intelligent?) question I could think of: